Assertion language

 Even so, Helmholtz can still reason that, for example, the stack top

-is bound for the stack top
+after the PACK instruction is pack x where x is bound for the stack top

 before the instruction, which is enough information to verify many